saifurahman907/documentation/content/applications/hr/payroll.rst

 The required fields for a rule are:

-- :guilabel:`Name`: Enter a name for the rule.
+- :guilabel:`Name`: enter a name for the rule.
-- :guilabel:`Category`: Select a category the rule applies to from the drop-down menu, or enter a new one.
+- :guilabel:`Category`: select a category the rule applies to from the drop-down menu, or enter a new one.
-- :guilabel:`Code`: Enter a code to be used for this new rule.
+- :guilabel:`Code`: enter a code to be used for this new rule.
 It is recommended to coordinate with the accounting department for a code to use as this will affect accounting reports and payroll processing.
-- :guilabel:`Salary Structure`: Select a salary structure the rule applies to from the drop-down menu, or enter a new one.
+- :guilabel:`Salary Structure`: select a salary structure the rule applies to from the drop-down menu, or enter a new one.
-- :guilabel:`Condition Based on`: In the :guilabel:`General` tab, select from the drop-down menu whether the rule is :guilabel:`Always True` (always applies), a :guilabel:`Range` (applies to a specific range, which is entered beneath the selection), or a :guilabel:`Python Expression` (the code is entered beneath the selection).
+- :guilabel:`Condition Based on`: in the :guilabel:`General` tab, select from the drop-down menu whether the rule is :guilabel:`Always True` (always applies), a :guilabel:`Range` (applies to a specific range, which is entered beneath the selection), or a :guilabel:`Python Expression` (the code is entered beneath the selection).
-- :guilabel:`Amount Type`: In the :guilabel:`General` tab, select from the drop-down menu whether the amount is a :guilabel:`Fixed Amount`, a :guilabel:`Percentage (%)`, or a :guilabel:`Python Code`.
+- :guilabel:`Amount Type`: in the :guilabel:`General` tab, select from the drop-down menu whether the amount is a :guilabel:`Fixed Amount`, a :guilabel:`Percentage (%)`, or a :guilabel:`Python Code`.
 Depending on what is selected, the fixed amount, percentage, or Python code needs to be entered next.